-Previous work for general scene text analysis detect each scene text character or word directly from the images [9, 2, 3, 1, 8, 6].
-The extracted texts are usually subject to perspective distortion that needs to be rectified before sending the texts to the back-end systems for further processing.
-One common approach is to use the principal orientation of the group of texts to rectify the texts [1, 9].
+Previous work for general scene text analysis [8, 2, 3, 1, 7, 5] detect each scene text character or word directly from the images.
+The extracted texts are usually subject to perspective distortion which needs to be rectified before sending the texts to the back-end systems for further processing.
+One common approach is to use the principal orientation of the group of texts to rectify the texts [1, 8].
 This approach is attractive.
 One drawback, though, is that it is difficult to handle the situation where there are texts on the background.
 It would be difficult to determine which texts belong to the business card and which belong to the background.
 In addition, the background texts may affect the estimation of the principal text orientation resulting in inaccurate rectification of the texts.